chrischiedo/chrischiedo.github.io/about.md

 comments: false
 ---

+Hi there!
+A very warm welcome to my blog.
+I’m Chrispine Chiedo, a software engineer and [Rust](https://www.rust-lang.org/) enthusiast.
+I am also an open-source contributor.

 My background is in Electrical and Electronics Engineering.
 I specifically majored in Computer Engineering, which was offered as a sub-discipline in the EE department.

 I have spent a good chunk of my professional life working in the technical training space: as a software development trainer, electrical engineering instructor, a technical curriculum developer, and a technical content developer.
 I have also served as a Head of Department (ICT and Engineering) in a technical training college.